How to Use the Excel VBA MsgBox Title – 5 Examples

 vbDefaultButton4 768 Defines the fourth button default.

-vbMsgBoxRtlReading 1048576 Text reading from right to left like Arabic and Hebrew languages.
+vbMsgBoxRtlReading 1048576 Sets text reading from the right to the left like in Arabic and Hebrew languages.

 Frequently Asked Questions (FAQ)

-1. Can I use a variable for the title of a VBA MsgBox?
+1. Can I use a variable in the title of a VBA MsgBox?

-Answer: Yes, you can use a variable for the title of a MsgBox by concatenating the variable with the rest of the message using the “&” operator.
-For example:
+Answer: Yes, you can use a variable by concatenating the variable with the rest of the message using the “&” operator:

 title = “Custom Title”